(Updated April 2022)

 - Business partners subsidiaries, suppliers and sub-contractors for the performance of any contract we enter into with you.

-- Customer survey providers in order to receive feedback and improve our services.
+- Customer survey providers to receive feedback and improve our services.

 For your legitimate interests or those of other persons and organisations: